‘Fairy Tail’ 528: Is Mavis Planning To Turn Natsu Into The Demon E.N.D.?

 Meanwhile, Acnologia will most likely reappear in Fairy Tail 528 as hinted at by its title “Evil Dragon.”
 Should the Black Dragon join the fray, it could change the course of the fight.
 After all, wouldn’t it be more logical for Natsu and Zeref to temporarily work together in fighting a common enemy more powerful than themselves?

-[Featured Image by BagoGames/Flickr/Cropped and resized/CC BY 2.0]
+[Featured Image by BagoGames | Flickr | Cropped and resized | CC BY 2.0]